To be eligible for a Global Learning Award, applicants must meet the following requirements:

 Students must provide their banking info and accept the Terms & Conditions prior to receiving their award.

 The award payment will be scheduled for disbursement according to the start date of your program.
-For those students departing in August/September 2023, we will do our best to disburse your grant payment by end of October 2023.
-However, it will only be processed for those students who successfully complete all the above steps before the end of September.
+For those students departing in January 2024, we will do our best to disburse your grant payment by end of December 2023.
+However, it will only be processed for those students who successfully complete all the above steps before the end of the first week of December, 2023.
 The Global Learning Award cannot be paid any earlier under any circumstances.

 A printable version of the Global Learning Award Terms and Conditions is available here.